A world in which all students are educated and inspired for lifelong inquiry and informed civic action.

 The mission of the National Council for the Social Studies is to advocate and build capacity for high-quality social studies by providing leadership, services, and support to educators.

-Founded in 1921, National Council for the Social Studies has grown to be the largest association in the country devoted solely to social studies education.
+Founded in 1921, National Council for the Social Studies is the largest professional association in the country devoted solely to social studies education.
 NCSS engages and supports educators in strengthening and advocating social studies.
-With members in all the 50 states, the District of Columbia, and 69 foreign countries, NCSS serves as an umbrella organization for elementary, secondary, and college teachers of history, civics, geography, economics, political science, sociology, psychology, anthropology, and law-related education.
-Organized into a network of more than 110 affiliated state, local, and regional councils and associated groups, the NCSS membership represents K-12 classroom teachers, college and university faculty members, curriculum designers and specialists, social studies supervisors, and leaders in the various disciplines that constitute the social studies.
+With members in all 50 states, the District of Columbia, and 35 countries, NCSS serves as an umbrella organization for elementary, secondary, and college teachers of history, civics, geography, economics, political science, sociology, psychology, anthropology, and law-related education.
+The NCSS membership represents K-12 classroom teachers, college and university faculty members, curriculum designers and specialists, social studies supervisors, and leaders in the various disciplines that constitute the social studies.

 Membership in National Council for the Social Studies is open to any person or institution interested in the social studies.